MDF vs Particle Board: Which One Should You Choose?

 • It can be drilled without getting damaged.

-• It was pressed at a high temperature so there are no gaps in the composition of the plate.
+• It was pressed at a high temperature so there were no gaps in the composition of the plate.

 • It closely resembles wood.